Jens and Photography

 Somewhat consequentially, I’m not a big fan of filters, those you get with Instagram, EyeEm, or the Nik Collection.
 I use them sparingly but they appear to be useful to adjust lighting (or simply play).
 And yet I may still use them too often on EyeEm—tragically because EyeEm

-has still a rather limited choice of editing options.
+has still had a rather limited choice of editing options.

 My plan is to practice more, much so.
 Take many more thousands of pictures.
 I want to read up more about photography (as well as related arts).
 I plan to study more expert photographers (you’ve seen how meager it is there when it comes to what I follow).
 I want to buy a “real” camera, though compact it shall be—a Nikon 1 and the Sony RX100 are on the table.
 I consider taking extra classes.
 I also plan to publish my photos regularly—and with that encourage criticism—, also on this site.
 Then I like the idea of selling more of my pieces.
 I have plans to include curated photos in one or two travel-related books.
 And one day, perhaps, I want to shoot for more.